 April 5, 2023

-Cost of software
+Cost of referral software

 Referral Rock versus Genius Referrals

+It is the set-up process that swung it for us in favour of Referal Rocks.
 But it doesn’t mean I wouldn’t recommend Genius Referrals, it depends on your needs and capacity.

 For example, we know customers might want to use their referral fee towards their deposit.
 For us, this is a problem as there is not enough commitment for them to go on that trip.
-We need monetary commitment to the trip and beyond that, they can use their referral on their trip.
+We need monetary commitment to the trip and beyond that, they can use their referral to pay towards their trip.
 You need to be watertight on how your referrals work and how the rewards are unlocked.

 Referrals and third-party credibility